hug-sch/vse-docs/edit/assembling/assembing-2.rst

    Figure 2: Strip with Start offset = 2

-2. The field is shown as a SMPTE-timecode, followed by a frame number.
-A SMPTE-timecode is a standard format, adopted by the Society of Motion Picture and Television Engineers (SMPTE) in the late 1960's.
-It is in the format of HH:MM:SS:FF.You cannot enter the SMPTE time code directly in Blender, you have to enter the frame number.
-The conversion from frame to SMPTE code is done by a Python function smpte_from_frame.
-This function takes one parameter (the frame number) and converts it to a timecode.

 2. The actual start or frame_final_start in Python parlance is also shown at the left border of the strip when selected.
 3. You cannot add a strip before frame 0 (because the play head cannot be moved before frame 0) but you can move it later on.
 You can add however add a strip past the scene range.
 4. You can change the `Start` field by entering a frame number or by dragging the strip to another location even before frame zero.
 The Start field becomes then negative.